Beautiful Ways to Use Baby’s Breath in Your Wedding

 Baby's Breath Boutonnieres

 Baby’s Breath wedding ideas are endless!
 It can be used in boutonnieres for the groom and groomsmen.
 This flower can be used on its own or combined with other beautiful flowers.
 Even as filler, it gives a different look to the boutonniere and it can tie the overall look together.
 The best part about using baby's breath in the boutonnieres is that you won't have to worry about the boutonniere flowers wilting since baby's breath is very hardy!

 If you haven't decided on your centerpieces yet, consider using baby's breath.
 Baby’s breath is versatile and timeless in all kind of vases.
 Be it anything, say mason jars wrapped with lace for a rustic wedding, elegant gold painted jars, romantic mercury glass vases or a wooden box for a woodland feel.
 To create a beautiful composition, use a wood slice or a stack of vintage books for a unique look.

 Symbolic Baby's Breath Wedding Invitations

 Incorporate your flowers in your wedding invitation design.
-This baby’s breath design shown on the invitation is a perfect way to stay the tone.
-There are a ton of designs that are bound to fit your style.
+This baby's breath design shown on the invitation is a perfect way to stay the tone.
+There are a ton of floral wedding invitations that are bound to fit your style.

 Floral chandeliers and other hanging floral installations have been a huge hit this year!
 If you chose to create your own floral chandelier consider using baby’s breath.
 These hanging installations can be used on its own or you could add centerpieces on the table for a lavish look.
 You could also hang up a few baby's breath arrangements in a ball-shaped form for a whimsical look.